Changissnz/selfinterest/README.md

-pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms, run by those uncaring and selfish themselves, to meet the universal ideal through experience.
+pursuit of happiness, destroyers of the paradise, when there is the apparently better choice of "transcending" the system comprised of artificial axioms, run by those uncaring and selfish themselves, to meet the universal ideal through personal experience.
 The concept of liberated freedom, this being labeled words such as "autonomy" and "independence", is one component in a comprehensive illumination of self-interest, and does speak to the selfishness capable by the self.